AdityaKane2001/group44-project/index.md

 ## Problem statement

-Our project aims to develop a natural language system to classify book genres from text summaries and further build a recommendation engine to suggest books based on user’s preferences.
+Our project aims to develop a natural language system to classify book genres from text summaries and further build a recommendation engine to suggest books based on summaries.